holepunchto/hyperdrive/SPECIFICATION.md

 #### Deduplication

 BitTorrent inlines all files into a single feed.
 This combined with the fixed block sizes makes deduplication hard and you often end up downloading the same files multiple times if an update to a torrent is published.

+#### Multiplexed swarms

+Unlike BitTorrent wires can be reused to share multiple swarm which results in a smaller connection overhead when downloading or uploading multiple feeds shared between two peers.